Our Feeding Therapists help children learn to develop healthy eating patterns and behaviors.Contact Us

-The goal of feeding therapy is to help infants and children learn to eat and obtain optimal nutrition while supporting parents and caregivers in developing normal, effective feeding patterns and behaviors.
-Therapies are targeted towards an individual child’s underlying issues, and they can include food exploration, developing oral motor skills, strengthening for weaning off a feeding tube or advancing a child’s diet and addressing the challenges around sensory processing and selective/picky eaters.
+Feeding therapy helps infants and children learn to eat and obtain optimal nutrition while supporting parents and caregivers in developing normal, effective feeding patterns and behaviors.
+Therapies target a child’s underlying issues and can include food exploration, developing oral motor skills, strengthening for feeding tube weaning or advancing a child’s diet and addressing challenges around sensory processing and selective or picky eaters.

 Our Feeding Therapists